Upgrading Event Broker Services in Solace Cloud

 • Validating that our operational monitoring capabilities, including ensuring the upgraded service is reported as such, and that we are receiving metrics.

-For the best upgrade experience, follow the recommendations below.
+For the best upgrade experience, follow these recommendations:

-It is mandatory that you upgrade your event broker services at least once per year to a major version.
-This is because full support ends one year after the software event broker is first released.
+You must upgrade your event broker services to a major version at least once every two years, before the support period for the version you are using ends.
+Full support ends two years after the software event broker version is first released.
 Upgrading also ensures that your event broker services are kept up-to-date with the latest security fixes.

 Upgrade regularly to get security and critical fixes

-• For versions in the full support phase, you can upgrade within the release version to a maintenance load.
+• For supported LTS versions, you can upgrade within the LTS version to a maintenance load.

-For example, if version 10.1 were in full support, you could upgrade to 10.1.2.0 to get a fix—even if the next major release that supports upgrade was available.
-Conversely, if 10.1 was not in full support, you would have to upgrade to next major release (that supports upgrade) to pick up the fixes.
+For example, if version 10.25.0 is in support, you can upgrade to 10.25.0.450 to get a fix—even if the next LTS release is available.
+Conversely, if 10.25.0 is out of support, you must upgrade to a later version, released after your current version of 10.25.0 to pick up the fixes.

-• New event broker services are always created with the most recent maintenance load of the version selected.
+• Solace Cloud creates new LTS event broker services with the most recent maintenance load of the version selected.

-For example, suppose you initially created an event broker service using version 10.1, which at the time was based on software event broker version 10.1.1.12.
-If a software event broker maintenance load with a version of 10.1.2.99 were released, all subsequent event broker services that you create with version 10.1 would use the 10.1.2.99 maintenance load of the software event broker.
+For example, suppose you initially created an event broker service using version 10.25, which at the time was based on software event broker version 10.25.0.12.
+If a software event broker maintenance load with a version of 10.25.0.320 was released, all subsequent event broker services that you create with version 10.25 would use the 10.25.0.320 maintenance load of the software event broker.

 Proactively schedule upgrades for your event broker services